microsoftgraph/msgraph-sdk-powershell/src/Security/beta/docs/Update-MgBetaSecurityThreatIntelligenceHost.md

   - `[ChildHost <IMicrosoftGraphSecurityHost>]`: host
     - `[(Any) <Object>]`: This indicates any property can be added to this object.
     - `[Id <String>]`: The unique identifier for an entity.
 Read-only.
-    - `[ChildHostPairs <IMicrosoftGraphSecurityHostPair[]>]`: The hostPairs that are resources associated with a host, where that host is the parentHost and has an outgoing pairing to a childHost.
+    - `[ChildHostPairs <IMicrosoftGraphSecurityHostPair[]>]`: The hostPairs that are resources associated with a host, where that host is the parentHost and has an outgoing pairing to a cihldHost.
     - `[Components <IMicrosoftGraphSecurityHostComponent[]>]`: The hostComponents that are associated with this host.
       - `[Id <String>]`: The unique identifier for an entity.
 Read-only.
       - `[Category <String>]`: The type of component that was detected (for example, Operating System, Framework, Remote Access, or Server).